-The Company's 39 operating facilities consist of 25 full service rendering plants, six yellow grease/trap plants, four blending plants, one edible meat plant, one technical tallow plant, one hides plant and one pet food plant.
-Except for three leased facilities, all of these facilities are owned by the Company.
+As of January 3, 2009, the Company's 43 operating facilities consist of 25 full service rendering plants, seven yellow grease/trap plants, four blending plants, three trap plants, one edible meat plant, one technical tallow plant, one hide plant and one pet food plant.
+Except for five leased facilities, all of these facilities are owned by the Company.
 In addition, the Company owns or leases 36 transfer stations in the U.S., some of which also process yellow grease and trap.
 These transfer stations serve as collection points for routing raw material to the processing plants set forth below.
 Some locations service a single business segment while others service both business segments.
 The following is a listing of the Company's operating facilities by business segment: